 History.
 I seem to run into it everywhere.
 I wasn’t looking for it this morning.
 Not at all.
 I simply want to go for a walk, wander in the woods.
-Dispel somehow the melancholy that seems to own the morning, a March morning, somewhere near spring.
+Dispel the melancholy that seems to own the morning.
+A March morning, somewhere near spring.
 A breeze bends some of the drooping tips of the hemlock trees forward.

 So I take a walk.
-I detour from my usual route, the one that goes along the river and past sloughs and ponds, the place where I see eagles and blue herons most every morning.
+I detour from my usual route.
+The route that goes along the river and past sloughs and ponds.
+Past the place where I see eagles and blue herons most every morning.
 Even kingfishers and coyotes, and last week a saw whet owl flew nearly between my legs as he crossed the trail, swooping low and then upward onto a branch of a smallish hemlock.
 Instead, this morning, I veer across the highway and under the power lines on over to the state land.

 Chanterelles love the remnants of rail line that cuts through the forest here.
 Maybe it’s the openness of the forest.
 They tend to like an older Douglas fir forest covered completely with fir needles.
 And that’s what we have here, Douglas fir, some of them getting upward forty inches in diameter and better, with a few cedar and hemlock mixed into the stand.
 I like to walk the old rail line, to follow it as if I were going somewhere instead of wandering about.
 It makes a straight line through the trees.
 And it is one of the finest remnants I have found.
 At first I thought it corduroy, or the split lengths of cedar placed in the dirt to make a road of sorts for wagons and stock pack trains to move over.
 But that wouldn’t make much sense here, dry as the bench is, filled with Douglas fir.
 Corduroy is usually laid down as a way to travel over wet ground.